Investors Sell Shares of Microsoft (MSFT) on Strength (MSFT)

-A number of research firms have issued reports on MSFT.
-Oppenheimer set a $100.00 price objective on shares of Microsoft and gave the company a “buy” rating in a report on Wednesday.
-Royal Bank of Canada set a $100.00 price objective on shares of Microsoft and gave the company a “buy” rating in a report on Wednesday.
-ValuEngine downgraded shares of Microsoft from a “buy” rating to a “hold” rating in a report on Monday, October 2nd.
-Vetr downgraded shares of Microsoft from a “strong-buy” rating to a “buy” rating and set a $93.77 price objective for the company. in a report on Monday, December 11th.
-Finally, Stifel Nicolaus reissued a “buy” rating and issued a $80.00 price objective on shares of Microsoft in a report on Monday, September 18th.
-Two equities research analysts have rated the stock with a sell rating, ten have assigned a hold rating and thirty have issued a buy rating to the company.
-The company currently has a consensus rating of “Buy” and an average target price of $85.82.
+MSFT has been the subject of a number of recent research reports.
+Oppenheimer set a $100.00 price target on shares of Microsoft and gave the stock a “buy” rating in a research note on Wednesday, December 20th.
+Zacks Investment Research raised shares of Microsoft from a “hold” rating to a “buy” rating and set a $96.00 price target for the company in a research note on Tuesday.
+Royal Bank of Canada set a $100.00 price target on shares of Microsoft and gave the stock a “buy” rating in a research note on Wednesday, December 20th.
+ValuEngine downgraded shares of Microsoft from a “buy” rating to a “hold” rating in a research note on Monday, October 2nd.
+Finally, Vetr downgraded shares of Microsoft from a “strong-buy” rating to a “buy” rating and set a $93.77 price target for the company. in a research note on Monday, December 11th.
+Two research analysts have rated the stock with a sell rating, nine have issued a hold rating and thirty-one have issued a buy rating to the stock.
+The stock currently has an average rating of “Buy” and an average target price of $85.87.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, March 8th.
-Shareholders of record on Thursday, February 15th will be given a $0.42 dividend.
-This represents a $1.68 annualized dividend and a yield of 1.96%.
-The ex-dividend date is Wednesday, February 14th.
-Microsoft’s dividend payout ratio (DPR) is currently 56.76%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, March 8th.
+Investors of record on Thursday, February 15th will be issued a dividend of $0.42 per share.
+This represents a $1.68 annualized dividend and a yield of 1.97%.
+The ex-dividend date of this dividend is Wednesday, February 14th.
+Microsoft’s payout ratio is 57.14%.

-Several institutional investors and hedge funds have recently bought and sold shares of MSFT.
-Atlantic Trust Group LLC grew its holdings in Microsoft by 40.7% in the third quarter.
-Atlantic Trust Group LLC now owns 6,573,548 shares of the software giant’s stock worth $489,663,000 after purchasing an additional 1,901,312 shares during the period.
-Parametric Portfolio Associates LLC grew its holdings in Microsoft by 4.9% in the third quarter.
-Parametric Portfolio Associates LLC now owns 19,522,906 shares of the software giant’s stock worth $1,454,261,000 after purchasing an additional 913,251 shares during the period.
-Affiance Financial LLC grew its holdings in Microsoft by 14.0% in the third quarter.
-Affiance Financial LLC now owns 6,121 shares of the software giant’s stock worth $456,000 after purchasing an additional 750 shares during the period.
-AXA grew its holdings in Microsoft by 11.2% in the third quarter.
-AXA now owns 3,830,658 shares of the software giant’s stock worth $285,346,000 after purchasing an additional 384,951 shares during the period.
-Finally, Wagner Bowman Management Corp grew its holdings in Microsoft by 3.7% in the third quarter.
-Wagner Bowman Management Corp now owns 47,004 shares of the software giant’s stock worth $3,501,000 after purchasing an additional 1,672 shares during the period.
-Institutional investors own 73.15% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in MSFT.
+Nwam LLC lifted its position in shares of Microsoft by 2.4% in the 1st quarter.
+Nwam LLC now owns 210,198 shares of the software giant’s stock worth $13,844,000 after purchasing an additional 5,012 shares during the period.
+Alpha Cubed Investments LLC lifted its position in shares of Microsoft by 13.7% in the 1st quarter.
+Alpha Cubed Investments LLC now owns 203,155 shares of the software giant’s stock worth $13,380,000 after purchasing an additional 24,460 shares during the period.
+Henderson Group PLC lifted its position in shares of Microsoft by 4.6% in the 1st quarter.
+Henderson Group PLC now owns 6,931,872 shares of the software giant’s stock worth $456,602,000 after purchasing an additional 303,657 shares during the period.
+HPM Partners LLC lifted its position in shares of Microsoft by 293.5% in the 1st quarter.
+HPM Partners LLC now owns 161,065 shares of the software giant’s stock worth $10,608,000 after purchasing an additional 120,135 shares during the period.
+Finally, Pekin Singer Strauss Asset Management IL lifted its position in shares of Microsoft by 8.9% in the 1st quarter.
+Pekin Singer Strauss Asset Management IL now owns 43,262 shares of the software giant’s stock worth $2,849,000 after purchasing an additional 3,527 shares during the period.
+Hedge funds and other institutional investors own 73.16% of the company’s stock.

-COPYRIGHT VIOLATION WARNING: “Investors Sell Shares of Microsoft (MSFT) on Strength (MSFT)” was published by Chaffey Breeze and is owned by of Chaffey Breeze.
-If you are accessing this piece on another domain, it was stolen and republished in violation of US & international copyright & trademark laws.
-The original version of this piece can be read at https://www.chaffeybreeze.com/2017/12/24/investors-sell-shares-of-microsoft-msft-on-strength-msft.html.
+COPYRIGHT VIOLATION NOTICE: “Investors Sell Shares of Microsoft (MSFT) on Strength (MSFT)” was originally published by Chaffey Breeze and is the sole property of of Chaffey Breeze.
+If you are reading this story on another website, it was illegally stolen and reposted in violation of United States and international copyright law.
+The correct version of this story can be accessed at https://www.chaffeybreeze.com/2017/12/27/investors-sell-shares-of-microsoft-msft-on-strength-msft-3.html.

 Microsoft Corporation is a technology company.
 The Company develops, licenses, and supports a range of software products, services and devices.
 The Company’s segments include Productivity and Business Processes, Intelligent Cloud and More Personal Computing.
 The Company’s products include operating systems; cross-device productivity applications; server applications; business solution applications; desktop and server management tools; software development tools; video games, and training and certification of computer system integrators and developers.